digital-futures-academy/airport-challenge/src/airport-challenge-solution.md

 **Test 2** - `landPlane` should only add `Plane` instances to the `landedPlanes`

 **Test 3** - edge Case - falsy values should not be added to the Airport

+//I am not clear if if Test 2 and 3 are the same explicitly?

 ## Part 2 User Story